maarten-dp/fast-alchemy/README.md

 ## Defining a model
 Before we can start populating our database, we need a database structure.
 So let's start with defining a model to set us on our way.

-Note that the models are being interpreted as we go, that means that every reference you make to other instances or classes must already have been define on lines prior to the referencing line.
+Note that the models are being interpreted as we go, this means that every reference you make to other instances or classes must already have been defined on lines prior to the referencing line.
 An exception to this is back-refs, as they are a chicken and egg conundrum.

 ```yaml
 Formicarium: